If you want to shift your balance, then you’re in the right place. Just follow these five simple tips to clear your debt quicker.

 To see where you could start saving, start by jotting down your income along with all your outgoings - bills, groceries, cinema trips, the lot.
 Once you’ve got a breakdown of where your money’s going every month, highlight which costs are essential - like heating and food, for example.

 You should then be left with a list of what are essentially ‘nice to haves’.
-See how much you’re splashing out on them and make a commitment to cut back on your spending by £X amount.
+See how much you’re splashing out on them and make a commitment to by £X amount.
 Then, use the money you save to put towards clearing your credit card balance.

 4. Don’t be afraid to haggle